tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/9 - Context-Free Grammars.md

 - A context-free grammar is ambiguous if there is more than one parse tree for an input.
 - We want to avoid these grammars
 - We can usually tighten grammars that are ambiguous

+## Decision problems

+There exist algorithms to test whether the language represented by a context-free grammar is empty, finite or infinite.
+However, many other properties of context-free grammars are undecidable.
+That is, there is no general procedure for any of these problems:

+Ambiguity

+Is the grammar ambiguous?

+Universality

+Is the language equal to Σ*?

+Equality

+Do two grammars describe the same language?

+Inclusion

+Is the language described by one grammar a subset of the language described by another?

+Overlap

+Is there a string derivable by both of two grammars?